 The service of statements as part of the initial details of the prosecution case does not prevent the obtaining and service of additional evidence at a later stage in the proceedings if that becomes necessary.
 However, you should try to ensure that all key statements have been obtained prior to the first hearing and are served as part of the initial details.

-18. If a not guilty plea is anticipated then, as from 4th October 2010, a copy of a Magistrates Court trial preparation form (as amended in March 2014) (with Parts 1, 2 and 4 completed) should be served with the initial details of the prosecution case.
-Part 1 refers to contact details,, Part 2 refers to case management information and Part 4 deals with witnesses.
+18. If a not guilty plea is anticipated then a copy of a Magistrates Court trial preparation form (as amended in August 2014) (with Parts 1, 2 and 4 completed) should be served with the initial details of the prosecution case.
+Part 1 refers to contact details, Part 2 refers to case management information and Part 4 deals with witnesses.

 19. The aim is to “encourage and to assist effective pre-trial case management by the provision of a form which directs attention to the identification of what is, and what is not, in issue, so that the eventual trial may proceed efficiently and effectively”.